Kequc/nano-records/README.md

 });
 ```

-Persists the given view denoted using the provided `designId` (ie. 'foo') to the database if it's not already there, then returns the result.
+Persists the given view using the provided `designId` (ie. 'foo') to the database if it's not already there, then returns the result.

 #### Show